VR-RECONSTRUCTION OF THE SLONIM GREAT SYNAGOGUE

 VR-TOUR AND RECONSTRUCTION

 The virtual reconstruction of the Slonim Synagogue became the first object of the Belarus Shtetl project, gathering efforts of historians, restorers, artists, 3D designers, and IT engineers.
-Combining archival data with advanced modeling, the team dedicated almost a year to reconstruct the building in detail and create a 15-minute virtual tour showcasing the synagogue's heyday from the 17th to 19th centuries.
+Combining archival data and manual drawing with advanced modeling, the team dedicated almost a year to reconstruct the building in detail and create a 15-minute virtual tour showcasing the synagogue's heyday from the 17th to 19th centuries.

 Using a VR headset, you can choose between a guided tour and free movement, immersing in the past.
 "Visiting" the synagogue during its prime reveals meticulously restored paintings and architecture, with the possibility of interaction using a "magnifying glass."
 The accompanying narrative unfolds Jewish traditions, the synagogue's history, and the story of the Slonim Jewish community and the shtetl.
 A specially crafted sound background includes archival audio recordings, transporting users to the synagogue's ambiance over a century ago.
 During the research, previously unknown 1930s photographs surfaced, enabling the reconstruction of lost fragments of paintings and furniture decoration.